This guidance is for England, Scotland and Wales

 If you enter into a contract because a trader misled you (for example, over the price of a product) or because a trader used an aggressive commercial practice, the Consumer Protection from Unfair Trading Regulations 2008 give you rights to redress: the right to unwind the contract, the right to a discount and the right to damages.
 See the guide 'Misleading and aggressive practices: rights to redress' for more information.

 This is a system used by traders to set the price of goods, services and digital content whereby the price is adjusted in response to consumer demand at any given time (high demand means the price will rise and when demand falls, the price will reduce).
-For example the sale of event tickets, transport and holidays are often dynamically priced by some traders.
+For example, event ticket prices, rail and airline fares and holiday prices will rise during peak times.

 This flexible method of pricing must not be misleading.